josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_throttling_chokepoints_2025-08-26.md

-# 🛰️ Throttling Chokepoints – 26 August 2025
+# 🛰️ Throttling Chokepoints (26 August 2025)

-**First created:** 2025-08-26
+**First created:** 2025-08-26 | **Last updated:** 2025-09-01
-**Last updated:** 2025-08-26

 *Field log documenting selective throttling of legal, medical, and forensic communications.*

 ---

 ## 🌐 Overview

 This log records observed patterns of throttling on platforms and services directly linked to legal correspondence, NHS data access, and Polaris Protocol forensic updates.
 The interference is selective, narrative-aligned, and now chronic enough to suggest metadata between parties has fused.

 ---

-## 🔎 Observed Choke Points
+## 🔎 Observed Chokepoints

 1. **LinkedIn**
    - Post and comment suppression.